Commvault Announces Fiscal 2018 Second Quarter Financial Results

 Second Quarter Highlights Include:

-On a GAAP basis, loss from operations (EBIT) was $4.6 million for the second quarter compared to a loss of $6.3 million in the prior quarter.
-Non-GAAP income from operations (EBIT) increased to $10.9 million, or 17%, in the second quarter of fiscal 2016 compared to $9.3 million in the first quarter of fiscal 2016.
+On a GAAP basis, loss from operations (EBIT) was $4.7 million for the second quarter compared to a loss of $0.1 million in the prior year.
+Non-GAAP EBIT was $15.6 million in the quarter compared to $18.9 million in the prior year.

-For the second quarter of fiscal 2016, Commvault reported a net loss of $9.2 million.
-Non-GAAP net income for the quarter was $6.8 million, or $0.15 per diluted share, versus $0.12 in the first quarter of fiscal 2016.
+For the second quarter of fiscal 2018, Commvault reported a GAAP net loss of $1.0 million, or $0.02 loss per diluted share.
+Non-GAAP net income for the quarter was $10.0 million, or $0.21 per diluted share.

 Recent Business Highlights: